Info: 100 g Resealable Bag of Chondracanthus chamissoi Powder from Peru

-Sea "moss" is a low calorie, nutrient-rich edible seaweed with a variety of potential health benefits, especially if it comes from clean waters like this type of red algae, which hails from the warm Atlantic coastal waters of Saint Lucia.
+Irish Sea "moss" is a generic term for a variety of types of red algae grown in warm coastal waters.
+It's a low calorie, nutrient-rich edible seaweed with a variety of potential health benefits, especially if it comes from clean waters like this type of red algae, which hails from the warm Pacific coastal waters of Peru.

-Sea "moss" is a low calorie, nutrient-rich edible seaweed with a variety of potential health benefits, especially if it comes from clean waters like this type of red algae, which hails from the warm Atlantic coastal waters of Saint Lucia.
+Irish Sea "moss" is a generic term for a variety of types of red algae grown in warm coastal waters.
+It's a low calorie, nutrient-rich edible seaweed with a variety of potential health benefits, especially if it comes from clean waters like this type of red algae, which hails from the warm Pacific coastal waters of Peru.

 Product Notes:

-There's been a growing interest in sea moss products recently, especially those sourced from the St. Lucia island region in the Caribbean.
-The attention has seen an ever-increasing number of resellers pop up as well, leading to some confusion about product sourcing and labeling about which type is actually being offered.
+There's been a growing interest in sea moss products recently, with an ever-increasing number of resellers popping up, leading to some confusion about product sourcing and labeling about which type is actually being offered.

-In particular, many sellers have either deliberately or accidentally run together two similar yet distinct families of red algae:
+In particular, many sellers have either deliberately or accidentally run together several similar yet distinct families of red algae:

-- Irish Moss, of the Gigartinaceae family, whose scientific name is Chondrus crispus, which has broader leaves and contains a great deal of carrageenan (which got its name from a region of Ireland which first discovered and used a lot of that specific type of red algae to make foods like home-made candy and pudding); and,
+- Irish Moss, of the Gigartinaceae family, whose scientific name is Chondrus crispus, which has broader leaves and contains a great deal of carrageenan (which got its name from a region of Ireland which first discovered and used a lot of that specific type of red algae to make foods like home-made candy and pudding), which is widely used in a variety of foods and personal products as an emulsifier, thickener, gelling agent, and stabilizer;

-- (more generic) Sea Moss, of the genus Gracilaria and family Gracilariaceae, which is 'stringier' and does not have as much of a seafood smell when reconstituted, and looks a bit like vermicelli when dried.
+- (more generic) Sea Moss, of the genus Gracilaria and family Gracilariaceae, which is 'stringier,' does not have as much of a seafood smell when reconstituted, looks a bit like vermicelli when dried; and,

-Both types also have fibre, which can not only help keep you 'regular,' but also help keep your appetite in check, as well as some vitamins (especially C), and some of their other trace mineral content such as copper and zinc can help support the immune system.
+Irish Sea Moss has many nutrients, including iodine, of course (seaweed is often the source of that, among supplements), and two that should be of particular interest to those prone to developing muscle cramps: magnesium and potassium.
+It also has fibre, which can not only help keep you 'regular,' but also help keep your appetite in check, as well as some vitamins (especially C), and some of their other trace mineral content such as copper and zinc can help support the immune system.
+It is also rich in vitamins and plant proteins.

 Another potential benefit of internal consumption may include aiding in muscle-building and recovery, thanks to its taurine amino acid content.